 2. The First Brawl

 Clemson and South Carolina first met in 1896 and the rivalry experienced its first major ruckus in 1902.
 In the week leading up to the game, South Carolina fans carried a poster with a gamecock standing on top of a tiger steering it by the tail.
 Fights broke out on Wednesday, on game day on Thursday, and during the South Carolina State Fair parade on Friday.
-The continued fighting led to the rivalry to be called off until 1909.
+The continued fighting led to the rivalry being called off until 1909.